 Vehicles are allowed to circulate on the campsite and can enter or exit from 7am to 12am.
 We remind you that only one vehicle is allowed per location.

-Here are the rules of the house 🌺
+Here are the house rules and our T&Cs

 Maintenance and troubleshooting: we are at your disposal for any malfunctions of your rental.
 For your safety, please do not intervene on the water heater.